 In your preliminary income assessment, you can see your withholding rate, your monthly tax-free allowances and deductions, and what the Danish Tax Agency (Skattestyrelsen) expects your income and allowances and deductions to be.
 The tax card (primary tax card, secondary tax card or tax exemption card) is a part of your preliminary income assessment.
 Your employer will receive your tax card directly from the Danish Tax Agency (Skattestyrelsen).
 You cannot hand in your tax card yourself.

 There are a great many things to take care of when you arrive in Denmark as a foreign employee.

-You can get help at one of the four International Citizen Service Centres (ICS) placed in the largest cities in Denmark.
-All the public authorities you typically need to contact are represented at these four International Citizen Service Centres, but they are only located in Aalborg, Aarhus, Copenhagen and Odense.
-If you live outside these cities you will probably have to contact your local municipality.
+You can always get help at one of the four International Citizen Service centres (ICS) placed in the largest cities in Denmark.
+Located in Aalborg, Aarhus, Copenhagen and Odense.
+If you live outside these cities you will might have to contact your local municipality.

+All the public authorities you typically need to contact are represented at these four International Citizen Service centres.
+The ICS centres make the contact to Danish authorities as easy as possible.
 In most cases, you will only need to visit an ICS centre in order to take care of your paperwork with regard to residence permit, registration certificate, tax card, civil registration number (CPR), health insurance card etc.

 You can also get help at International House Copenhagen.

 Most of the online self-services are in Danish, but you can always get help to fill in forms and online applications at the local Citizen Service centre or at the library.
 Or maybe you can get help from a Dane.
 Remember to bring your NemID.

 If you are looking for an adventure playground for the whole family, take a trip to the Momhøje Nature Centre.

 Covering an area equivalent to 120 football pitches, there are footpaths, barbeque areas, adventure playgrounds, bridle paths, mountain bike routes, and overnight shelters.